 NOTE: Not every corporation has a CEO some prefer the title of 'general manager' or 'executive manager'.
 In every case however, whoever fills this role follows instructions given to them by the board of directors.

-financial officers (CFOs), special administrators and involved in making decisions that affect the business of the corporation.
+Other officers of a corporation are CEOs/general managers, secretaries (in large corporations), chief financial officers (CFOs), special administrators and liquidators-in short, the other people who are involved in making decisions that affect the business of the corporation.